-Check out the parade route early to choose your best spot.
-Some 100,000 people will attend the parade and many of those will start placing their folding chairs along the route as early as 7 am on July 3rd.
+The Parade route will extend from traffic light #1A on East Parkway, turn South onto Parkway at traffic light #3, then traveling the length of the downtown street to traffic light #10 at Ski Mountain Road.
+Claude encourages parade goers to check out the Parade route early to choose your best spot.
+“Some 100,000 people will attend the Parade and many of those will start placing their folding chairs along the route as early as 7:00AM on July 3rd,” according to Claude.

 Get some rest after the parade, because Gatlinburg offers the River Raft Regatta – an unmanned floatables race, and several free admission concerts along with a spectacular fireworks display on July 4th.